decompanyio/client-excel-module/README.md

 pnpm dev
 ```

-Open your browser and navigate to:
+After running the above command, open your browser and go to:
 [http://localhost:5173/demo/index.html](http://localhost:5173/demo/index.html)

-You can check out the demo TypeScript files in the `/demo` folder.
+You can create your own demo or test pages by adding files under the `/demo` folder.

 ---